|Dates / Deadlines:|

 Students will be housed in apartments under contract with the American University of Rome.
-The apartments are located on the Gianicolo Hill in Rome – a residential neighborhood with an important history and amazing view of the city!
+The apartments are located in the Trastevere neighborhood – a residential neighborhood with an important history and easy access to the historic center of the city!

 All meals are out-of-pocket expenses.
 Student apartments have fully-equipped kitchens.
-Meal expenses are estimated at $35/day.
+Meal expenses are estimated at $50/day.

 A $50 application fee is due before your application can be reviewed.

-The estimated program cost is $4,000*+.
-This includes program administration fees, 3 credits, transportation (international airfare and in-country), accommodation, entrance to course related excursions and site visits, and emergency medical insurance.
+The estimated program cost is $3,250*+ for degree-seeking UW-Platteville students.
+The price is $3,850* for Non-UW-Platteville students and special students.
+This includes program administration fees, 3 credits, transportation (international airfare and in-country), accommodation, entrances to course related excursions and site visits, in-country transportation, and emergency medical insurance.